 * Isn’t the real problem halal meat?
 At least with humane slaughter the animals are stunned and not made to suffer.

-Ten of the slaughterhouses we filmed stunned animals, and one did not.
-We filmed appalling cruelty and suffering in almost all of them.
-But, whatever your views on stunning versus non-stunning, the CCTV initiative aims to detect and remedy incompetent, overtly cruel and illegal practices – in halal, kosher and stunned slaughter.
+Eleven of the slaughterhouses we filmed stunned animals, and two did not.
+Slaughter without stunning is horrific, but then the stunning process often caused appalling suffering, too.
+Whatever your views on stunning versus non-stunning, the campaign for mandatory CCTV aims to detect and remedy incompetent, deliberately abusive and illegal practices in stunned and non-stunned slaughter.
 Watch our film showing the difference between stunned and non-stunned slaughter here.